-A financing lease, defined also as a capital lease, is a method of deferred payment.
-If the lessee is willing to pay the additional cost of interest they can use a financing lease to pay off a capital investment over time rather than all at once.
+The financing lease definition, also known as a capital lease, is a method of deferred payment.
+If the lessee is willing to pay the additional cost of interest, then they can use a financing lease to pay off a capital investment over time rather than all at once.
 Different from an operating lease, a company who uses a financing lease gains ownership of the item when the lease period is over.
 Generally, they have to pay a final balloon payment which is less than the fair market value of the item if it was new.

 Other benefits of a financing lease make it a more attractive option.
 To begin, the lessee may still gain the benefit of depreciation, thus saving money on taxes.
 This is a benefit which makes a financing lease more appealing than an operating lease.
 The cost of this is that a financing lease can only write off the expense of interest payments rather than principal.
 Insurance premiums, repair costs, and taxes are incurred by the lessee rather than the lessor.
 Additionally, they claim the risk of ownership on the item.